 Digitalisation is quickly affecting every aspect of our lives, and in particular, the education sector cannot lag behind.
 Which is why TaF.tc is striving to ensure that all our learning materials are digitalised, whether it be through e-Learning or e-Books.
 We hope that both our e-Learning and e-Books would be an invaluable tool in your learning journey.
 If you are keen on experiencing how TaF.tc adopts digitalisation into our classes, check out these courses:

 We hope that with this new knowledge about the importance and relevance of digitalisation, especially at TaF.tc, you would embrace it so that it could be beneficial to you too.
-If you have any queries, do feel free to reach out to me, Brandon, at 8778 0324.
+If you have any queries, do feel free to reach out to my colleague, Benjamin, at 8778 0182.

 Picture this: You start a new role, work full time, and take classes for free.
 It almost sounds too good to be true.